 Banks can create money through the accounting they use when they make loans.
 The numbers that you see when you check your account balance are just accounting entries in the banks’ computers.
 These numbers are a ‘liability’ or IOU from your bank to you.
 But by using your debit card or internet banking, you can spend these IOUs as though they were the same as £10 notes.
 By creating these electronic IOUs, banks can effectively create a substitute for money.

 Every new loan that a bank makes in this way creates new money.
 While this is often hard to believe the first time you hear it, it’s common knowledge to the people that manage the banking system.
 In March 2014, the Bank of England release a report called “Money Creation in the Modern Economy”, where they stated that:

 Sir Mervyn King, Governor of the Bank of England 2003-2013 (Speech)

-And Martin Wolf, who was a member of the Independent Commission on Banking, put it bluntly, saying in the Financial Times that ”the essence of the contemporary monetary system was the creation of money, out of nothing, by private banks’ often foolish lending” (Article).
+And Martin Wolf, who was a member of the Independent Commission on Banking, put it bluntly, saying in the Financial Times that: “the essence of the contemporary monetary system is the creation of money, out of nothing, by private banks’ often foolish lending” (Article).

 Of course, the flip-side to this creation of money is that with every new loan comes a new debt.
 This is the source of our mountain of personal debt: not money that had been prudently saved up by pensioners, but money that was created out of nothing by banks and lent to people who could not repay.
 Eventually the debt burden became too high, resulting in the wave of defaults that triggered the start of the financial crisis.